Fronthaul

 It comprises dedicated fibers carrying data in the CPRI or OBSAI format.
 This fiber network is either owned or leased by the mobile network operator.
-In the UK for example BT Openworld owns a majority of the fiber network to radio masts.
+In the UK for example BT Openreach owns a majority of the fiber network to radio masts.
 There are proposals to modify Ethernet to make it more suitable for the Fronthaul network.

 Recently, a novel wireless fronthaul solution has been proposed for ultra-dense small cell deployment where networked flying platforms (NFPs) such UAVs, drones, tethered balloon and high-altitude/medium-altitude/low-altitude platforms carrying FSO transceivers have been introduced as aerial hubs to aggregate the small cell traffic and offer connectivity to the core network.